-Nagpur Orange: The Citrus Jewel of Maharashtra
+Nagpur Orange– The Sweet Citrus Pride of India

-Vibrant, aromatic, and bursting with sunshine — the Nagpur Orange is more than just a fruit; it is the symbolic soul of Maharashtra’s heartland.
-Known for its brilliant orange hue, juicy sweetness, and tangy zest, this citrus treasure defines the city of Nagpur — famously called “The Orange City of India.”
+Vibrant, aromatic, and bursting with sunshine, the Nagpur Orange is more than a fruit.
+It is the symbolic soul of Maharashtra’s heartland.
+It is known for its bright orange hue, juicy sweetness, and tangy zest.
+Therefore, Nagpur proudly carries the title “Orange City of India.”
+From the orchards of Vidarbha to global markets, the Nagpur Orange stands as a shining example of India’s agricultural excellence and regional pride.

 History and Origin